Nonasymptotic bounds on the estimation error of MCMC algorithms: Applicability in Bayesian inference and examples

-\section{Applicability in Bayesian Inference and Examples}
+\section{Applicability in Bayesian inference and examples}

-To apply current results for computing MSE of estimates arising in Bayesian inference one needs drift and small set conditions with explicit constants.
+To apply current results for computing MSE of estimates arising in Bayesian inference, one needs drift and small set conditions with explicit constants.
 The quality of these constants will affect the tightness of the overall MSE bound.
-In this Section we present three numerical examples.
-In Subsection~\ref{subsec:hm}, a simplified hierarchical model similar as \cite[Example 2]{jones2001honest} is designed to compare the bounds with actual values and asses their quality.
-Next, in Subsection~\ref{subsec:pg}, we upperbound the MSE in the extensively discussed in literature Poisson-Gamma hierarchical model.
-Finally, in Subsection \ref{subsec:cn}, we present the contracting normals toy-example to demonstrate numerical improvements over~\cite{eps_alpha}.
+In this section, we present three numerical examples.
+In Section~\ref{subsec:hm}, a simplified hierarchical model similar as \cite{jones2001honest}, Example 2, is designed to compare the bounds with actual values and asses their quality.
+Next, in Section~\ref{subsec:pg}, we upperbound the MSE in the extensively discussed in literature Poisson--Gamma hierarchical model.
+Finally, in Section~\ref{subsec:cn}, we present the contracting normals toy-example to demonstrate numerical improvements over~\cite{eps_alpha}.

-In realistic statistical models the explicit drift conditions required for our analysis are very difficult to establish.
+In realistic statistical models, the explicit drift conditions required for our analysis are very difficult to establish.
 Nevertheless, they have been recently obtained for a wide range of complex models of practical interest.
-Particular examples include: Gibbs sampling for hierarchical random effects models in \cite{jones2004sufficient}; van Dyk and Meng's algorithm for multivariate Student's $t$ model \cite{marchev2004geometric}; Gibbs sampling for a family of Bayesian hierarchical general linear models in \cite{johnson2007gibbs} (c.f. also \cite{johnson2010gibbs}); block Gibbs sampling for Bayesian random effects models with improper priors \cite{tan2009block}; Data Augmentation algorithm for Bayesian multivariate regression models with Student's $t$ regression errors \cite{roy2010monte}.
+Particular examples include: Gibbs sampling for hierarchical random effects models in \cite{jones2004sufficient}; van Dyk and Meng's algorithm for multivariate Student's $t$ model \cite{marchev2004geometric}; Gibbs sampling for a family of Bayesian hierarchical general linear models in \cite{johnson2007gibbs} (cf. also~\cite{johnson2010gibbs}); block Gibbs sampling for Bayesian random effects models with improper priors \cite{tan2009block}; Data Augmentation algorithm for Bayesian multivariate regression models with Student's $t$ regression errors \cite{roy2010monte}.
 Moreover, a large body of related work has been devoted to establishing a drift condition together with a small set to enable regenerative simulation for classes of statistical models.
 This kind of results, pursued in a number of papers mainly by James~P.~Hobert, Galin~L.~Jones and their coauthors, cannot be used directly for our purposes, but may provide substantial help in establishing quantitative drift and regeneration required here.